LobotomyTerror/OOP-dfishbein/README.md

 plantuml test.txt
 ```

-Other information about how this works is pretty striaght forward.
+Other information about how this works is pretty straight forward.
 It requires specific file types that it can convert to a png file that displays the actual uml diagram.

 I created a .txt file for this and put this in the file itself: